 The Trust's governing document allows it, on the basis of appropriate financial advice, to invest any funds not immediately required for the furtherance of its object.
-At 31 August 2018, no investments were held.
+At 31 August 2019, no investments were held.
+Two savings accounts with Nationwide were opened during 2018/19 to maximise returns on cash held by the Trust.